Join our VIP Club today! Join Now

 Cannabis Concentrates: A Comprehensive Guide for Beginners

-Cannabis concentrates are products derived from the cannabis plant.
-It contains high levels of cannabinoids (like THC and CBD) and terpenes but has minimal plant matter.
+Concentrates are the raw extracted compounds that give marijuana its magic.
+They contain high levels of cannabinoids (like THC and CBD) and terpenes, but have minimal plant matter.
 These products can range in consistency, from sticky oils to crumbly waxes and crystalline forms.
 Their potency can reach up to 80% THC or higher.
-For comparison, cannabis flower typically contains between 15-25% THC.
+For context, cannabis flower typically contains between 15-25% THC.
+Plus, the community of cannabis consumers have discovered how to use cannabis concentrates in a variety of ways, making it a truly versatile cannabis product.

 Types of Cannabis Concentrates

-Cannabis concentrates come in many different forms, each with its own texture, flavor profile, and potency.
-Some of the most popular types include:
+Concentrates come in many different forms, each with its own texture, flavor profile, and potency.
+Some of the most popular types of cannabis extracts include:

-• Live Resin: is one of the more flavorful concentrates, thanks to its terpene-rich profile.
+3. Live Resin is one of the more flavorful concentrates, thanks to its terpene-rich profile.
 Itโ€™s made from fresh, flash-frozen cannabis plants, which preserves more of the terpenes and cannabinoids.

-• CO2 Oil: is made using CO2 as the solvent during extraction.
-This results in a clean and potent oil commonly found in pre-filled vape cartridges.
+5. CO2 Oil is made using CO2 as the solvent during extraction.
+This results in a clean and potent oil commonly found in premium pre-filled vape cartridges.

-• Distillate: is a highly refined cannabis concentrate with a very high THC content.
+6. Distillate is a highly refined concentrate of a specific cannabinoid, most often THC.
 Distillates are often used in edibles and vape cartridges.

 How Are Cannabis Concentrates Made?

-The production of cannabis concentrates is an interesting art.
-It involves extracting the desired compounds from the cannabis plant.
-The most sought-after components are the cannabinoids and terpenes.
+The production of concentrates is a fascinating art.
+It involves extracting the potent cannabinoids and terpenes from the cannabis plant.
 There are two primary methods of extraction:

 Solvent-Based Extraction